 A post shared by Scotty D.M.
 Schopman (@boomchopalaka)

-Today, it’s a beautiful place to check out whether you’re hiking, fishing or simply going for a drive.
-Now if you’re planning on checking them out, you should also head to the Dry Falls Cataract.
+It’s a beautiful place to check out whether you’re hiking, fishing or simply going for a drive.
+If you’re planning on checking them out, you should also head to the Dry Falls Cataract.
 Why?
-It was once the largest waterfall in the world.
-We promise, it’s true.
+It was once a massive waterfall, some believing it to be one of the largest waterfalls in the world at that time.
+When it was flowing, it is estimated to have been four times the size of Niagara Falls according to the National Park Service.

-Keep in mind you can no longer see the massive waterfall, but you can see the stunning landscape ahem scablands that are left behind today.
+Keep in mind you can no longer see the massive waterfall, hence the name Dry Falls.
+But you can see the stunning scablands that are left behind today.
 The rocky outcroppings and cliffs now have plants growing on them while below there are groundwater-fed lakes full of wildlife.
+But if you do want to see a waterfall while in the area, Palouse Falls is also part of the Scablands.
 So get out there and learn something new and see just how much changes with time.